hzeig/Manchin-Chappelle-Sentiment-Analysis/README.md

 https://docs.google.com/presentation/d/18BybPJ9Krvow2nHq1CHLWxeZSn4987Egwz91DlMRpWw/edit?usp=sharing

 ### This repository includes:
-- code for the text web scraping
+- code for text mining and clean up
-- code for NLP sentiment analysis
+- code for sentiment analyses
 - code for RShiny app built using this data, which will be available for viewing here: